Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-71mjlgW3J28.md

 ---
-title: "Q&A: If you kill Lizard Doggos do they respawn?"
+title: "November 10th, 2020 Livestream Q&A: If you kill Lizard Doggos do they respawn?"
 date: "2020-11-10"
 layout: transcript
 topics: